top of page

 A Little Craft Room

 Nicola's crochet and knitting designs will be on sale, in addition to some small bits and bobs to facilitate (and enable!) your crafting.
 Samples of the patterns will also be on display to showcase the designs.
-Patterns include a range of wearables, homewares, and accessories, and Nicola is always happy to discuss and give more information on all patterns.
+Patterns include a range of wearables, homewares, and accessories, and some are available with yarn as a pattern pack.
+Nicola is always happy to discuss and give more information on all patterns.

 Blacklands Alpacas